A look at Deepika Padukone's jaw-dropping net worth in 2023

 Earnings from her beauty line 82°E.

 Deepika Padukone and Jigar Shah launched 82°E in November 2022.
-82°E earned approximately USD 12 million approx. (INR 100 crore) in annual revenue rate (ARR) in the first six to eight months of its launch.
+82°E earned approximately USD 12 million approx. (RM54 million approx.) in annual revenue rate (ARR) in the first six to eight months of its launch.

 Properties owned by the Cocktail actress

-In 2013, Deepika bought a luxury house in Prabhadevi worth USD 1 million approx. (INR 16 crore).
-Deepika Padukone and Ranveer Singh also spent USD 154 million (INR 119 crore) to buy their dream home in Bandra.
+In 2013, Deepika bought a luxury house in Prabhadevi worth USD 1 million approx. (RM4.1 million approx.).
+Deepika Padukone and Ranveer Singh also spent USD 154 million (RM701 million approx.) to buy their dream home in Bandra.
 The quadruplex is 11,266 sq ft and has a 1,300 sq ft exclusive terrace and is situated next to Shah Rukh Khan’s home Mannat.
 The couple lives in a 5BHK apartment in Beaumonde Towers in Worli which cost the couple USD 4 million approx. (INR 40 crore).
-The couple also purchased a bungalow in Alibagh worth USD 2 approx. (INR 22 crore).
+The couple also purchased a bungalow in Alibagh worth USD 2 million approx. (RM12 million approx.).

 Wheels parked in the actress’ garage

 Deepika owns several luxury cars including brands like Range Rover, Mercedes Benz, and BMW.
-She owns a Mercedes Maybach S500 worth USD 203,626 (INR 1.67 crore).
+She owns a Mercedes Maybach S500 worth USD 203,626 (RM927k approx.).
 She has a pair of luxurious Audi cars including the Audi A8 and the Audi Q7.
-The cars are priced at USD 191,432 (INR 1.57 crore) and USD 113,819 (INR 93.35 lahk) respectively.
+The cars are priced at USD 191,432 (RM872k approx.) and USD 113,819 (RM518k approx.) respectively.
 Her swanky BMW 5 series is yet another luxurious addition to her already impressive car collection.
-The car was purchased by the Chhapaak actress for USD 78,033 (INR 64 lakhs).
+The car was purchased by the Chhapaak actress for USD 78,033 (RM355k approx.).

 Other expensive assets owned by Deepika Padukone

 The actress has also invested in several start-ups including Epigamia, Supertails and more.
-Her personal investments sum up to USD 4 million approx. (INR 35 crore).
-Padukone also owns several expensive assets including a Tissot Classic Prince Diamonds watch worth USD 9,754 (INR 8 lakh).
-She also owns a Cartier Love bracelet worth USD 4,877 (INR 4 lakh).
+Her personal investments sum up to USD 4 million approx. (RM18 million approx.).
+Padukone also owns several expensive assets including a Tissot Classic Prince Diamonds watch worth USD 9,754 (RM44k approx.).
+She also owns a Cartier Love bracelet worth USD 4,877 (RM22k approx.).

 The Ramleela actress loves handbags and owns some of the most exclusive purses.
-She owns a USD 9,754 (INR 8 lakh) Hermes Birkin bag, an USD 2,743 (INR 2.25 lakh) Fendi Dotcom Satchel, and more.
+She owns a USD 9,754 (RM44k approx.) Hermes Birkin bag, an USD 2,743 (RM12.9k approx.) Fendi Dotcom Satchel, and more.
 Her vanity van, which was designed by Vinita Chaitanya, is also quite luxurious.

 Deepika Padukone and Ranveer Singh’s combined net worth

 Ranveer Singh and Deepika Padukone met on the sets of Goliyon Ke Rasleela Ram Leela in 2013.
 The couple dated for six years and finally got hitched in 2018 in Italy.
-The bride’s emerald-cut, solitaire wedding ring was worth USD 243,854 (INR 2 crore).
-The combined net worth of the couple is USD 232 million (INR 1910 crores).
-The Gully Boy actor’s current net worth is USD 44 million approx. (INR 362 crore).
+The bride’s emerald-cut, solitaire wedding ring was worth USD 243,854 (RM1.1 million approx.).
+The combined net worth of the couple is USD 232 million (RM1 billion approx.).
+The Gully Boy actor’s current net worth is USD 44 million approx. (RM199 million approx.).

 (All USD conversions done at the time of writing)